Things to know before you go

 - Roads around many waterfalls can be very narrow, and are often single track with little visibility and few passing places.
 Be prepared to give way and reverse on narrow lanes.

 - We recommend you use the free park and ride service from Glynneath to Pontneddfechan and Gwaun Hepste car park where possible.
-The service will run on Saturdays, Sundays and Bank Holiday Monday between Saturday 23 July and Sunday 4 September 2022.
+The service will run on Saturdays, Sundays and Bank Holiday Monday between then end of July and the beginning of September.

 - Car parks are small, get very busy and are often full before midday.